katcipis/katcipis.github.io/_posts/drafts/exploring-go-objects-part2.md

 functions that are actually nil, the Go compiler will do the work of creating a struct that holds a pointer with a **iface** descriptor that has all the functions required to satisfy the protocol.
+It does this per match of type <-> interface, as it is used (initializes on first usage).

 You still can cause a segmentation fault if you do something like this: